Mather-Sophi/sophi-for-wordpress/hookdocs/modify-tracking-data.md

-The plugin generates tracking data and sent it to Sophi Collector on normal (non-AMP) page views.
+The plugin generates tracking data and sends it to the Sophi Collector on normal (non-AMP) page views.
 While the intention of this plugin is to accurately capture all the necessary information automatically, there are some use cases that will need to modify this data prior to it being sent to Sophi.

 The generated tracking data is passed through a custom filter ([`sophi_tracking_data`]{@link sophi_tracking_data}), which allows you to customize this information.
 See below for a few examples of how to utilize this filter.